handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 ```bash
 kubectl get pod pod-with-secret-as-volume
 ```
-The pod will not be created until the secret is present.
+The pod won't be created until the secret is present.

+> This can be altered using the `optional: true` option.
+If an optional Secret doesn't exist, Kubernetes ignores it. ([#restriction-secret-must-exist](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-secret-must-exist))

 3. Create a secret with RSA keys
 ```bash